 Targeting the ammo – It should be obvious by now that there is a very large push to pass gun legislation by the left.
-One of the reasons is the several high-profile shootings in both Uvalde and in Buffalo, which is typical after a tragedy.
-The second reason I would argue is that it make Republicans (note I am not a fan of either side, just stating political parties) less electable in the mid-terms.
-This is important because as it sits right now, running off current liberal policies and control of the House, Senate and Executive Office, their track record of record high inflation, gas prices, foreign and domestic policy all read like a playbook to losing the mid-terms.
-That said, there are even more insidious operations that are currently taking place that could be tied to the government in general, and in this case the Department of Defense.
+One of the reasons is the several high-profile shootings in both Uvalde and Buffalo, which is typical after a tragedy.
+The second reason I would argue is that it makes Republicans (note I am not a fan of either side, just stating political parties) less electable in the mid-terms.
+This is important because as it sits right now, running off current liberal policies and control of the House, Senate, and Executive Office, their track record of record-high inflation, gas prices, and foreign and domestic policy all read like a playbook to losing the mid-terms.
+That said, there are even more insidious operations that are currently taking place that could be tied to the government in general and in this case the Department of Defense.

-This is something I have worried about for a long time, starting back in 2012 when the first major ammo crunches started taking place after then President Obama promised gun control.
-Since then, magnified by the pandemic, constant threats of gun control, banning importation of ammunition from various countries, and primer and powder shortages, it is seeming more and more likely that the best way to destroy gun ownership is to make them paperweights.
-With less and less people reloading, and all components of that practice becoming more expensive, if the Lake City Ammo plant was prevented from selling to the commercial market, you could expect 223/5.56 ammo as high as $2-4 a round.
+This is something I have worried about for a long time, starting back in 2012 when the first major ammo crunches started taking place after then-President Obama promised gun control.
+Since then, magnified by the pandemic, constant threats of gun control, banning the importation of ammunition from various countries, and primer and powder shortages, it is seeming more and more likely that the best way to destroy gun ownership is to make them paperweights.
+With fewer and fewer people reloading, and all components of that practice becoming more expensive, if the Lake City Ammo plant was prevented from selling to the commercial market, you could expect 223/5.56 ammo as high as $2-4 a round.
 Who could afford to shoot often then?

 Author: Ian Bolser